sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    # We can make the same distinction when accessing columns of an array.
    ```
 1. Integer array indexing allows you to construct arbitrary arrays using the data from another array.
 One useful trick with integer array indexing is selecting or mutating one element from each row of a matrix.
-Here is an example: <br>
+Here is an example:

    ```python
    import numpy as np